-2. Conservatives have a stronger physiological response to threat
+2. Conservatives have a stronger physiological response to threats.

 Using MRI, scientists from University College London have found that students who identify themselves as conservatives have a larger amygdala than self-described liberals.
-This brain structure is involved in emotion processing, and is especially reactive to fearful stimuli.
+This brain structure is involved in emotion processing, and it's especially reactive to fearful stimuli.
 It is possible that an oversized amygdala could create a heightened sensitivity that may cause one to habitually overreact to anything that appears to be a potential threat, whether it actually is one or not.
 This disproportionate fear response could explain how, for example, Bush’s administration was able to gather wide public support amongst conservatives for invading Iraq.
-They knew if they said the phrase “weapons of mass destruction” enough times that it wouldn’t matter whether they really existed or not.
+Maybe if they said the phrase “weapons of mass destruction” enough times, it wouldn’t matter whether they existed or not.

-Now we see that empirical evidence tells us that conservatives and liberals don’t just have different outlooks and opinions.
-They also have different brains.
+Empirical evidence suggests that conservatives and liberals don’t just have different outlooks and opinions—they also have different brains.
 This means that our choice of political affiliation and overall worldview may not really be all that much of a choice.
-Still, we must work to understand these psychological and biological distinctions so that we can ultimately use this knowledge to work better together and find middle ground.
-Such information may also make us less vulnerable to those who want to exploit these dispositions for their own selfish agendas, using tactics like fear mongering.
+Still, we must work to understand these psychological and biological distinctions so that we can ultimately use this knowledge to work together and find middle ground.
+Such information may also make us less vulnerable to those who want to exploit these dispositions for their own selfish agendas by using tactics like fear-mongering.

-Furthermore, knowing why someone is the way they are helps us to be more tolerant and patient with one another.
+Furthermore, knowing why someone is the way they are can help us to be more tolerant and patient with one another.
 But we must also be honest about the situation.
 When important choices are being made based on gut instinct rather than logical reasoning, it is everyone’s responsibility to point this out so that it doesn’t result in catastrophe.
-And in a time when there actually are real threats present, like Ebola and ISIS, it is essential that we keep the paranoia at bay and a calm collectedness when making decisions.

-This article was originally published at Raw Story.
+This article was originally published on Raw Story.